designmynight/designmynight-developers/site/content/collins/customising-2nd-iframe/index.md

 When the booking form loads, it will also load your CSS so you can override whatever is on the book page.

+Example of a partner with a customised second iframe: [Beech House Beaconsfield](https://www.beechhousebeaconsfield.co.uk/bookings)

 ## Customising 2nd iFrame FAQs

 **1. When scrolling on a different device/screen size, the 2nd iFrame isn’t fully showing?**